HelpGiveThanks/HGTconfiguration/TGBpermissions.md

       1. [DEFAULT] 7c2 Can re-open issues reported by the user
 ![alt 7c2 Can re-open issues reported by the user ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/7c2 Can re-open issues reported by the user.png)

-1. Can delete, close, reopen and update any issue details and progress
+1. [DEFAULT] Can delete, close, reopen and update any issue details and progress
 ![alt 8 Can delete, close, reopen and update any issue details and progress ](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/8 Can delete, close, reopen and update any issue details and progress.png)

    1. 8a Can edit title and description on any issues